pennersr/django-allauth/README.rst

 From 0.9.0
 **********

+- The expiry time, if any, is now stored in a new column `SocialToken.expires_at`.
+Migrations are in place.

 - Login and signup views have been turned into class-based views.

 - The template variable `facebook_perms` is no longer passed to the